ljoakim/HCLIM2CMOR/README.rst

 often referred to as CMOR, which stands for Climate Model Output Rewriting.

-In this project we are developing a CMORization tool which works specifically for the COSMO-CLM (CCLM) model.
-However, the different processing steps are separated in such a way that it is also possible to use the tool with other models than the CCLM model.
+In the original project, a CMORization tool has been developped specifically for the COSMO-CLM (CCLM) model.
+However, the different processing steps have been separated in such a way that it was possible to extend the tool to the HCLIM climate model, resulting in this code repository.

 We tried to implement all the details listed in the CORDEX archive specifications, version 3.1.
 Please read this document (https://is-enes-data.github.io/cordex_archive_specifications.pdf) carefully to become familiar with the required standards.

-Get the code from GitHub simply by typing ``git clone https://github.com/C2SM-RCM/CCLM2CMOR.git`` into your terminal.
+Get the code from GitHub simply by typing ``git clone https://github.com/doblerone/HCLIM2CMOR.git`` into your terminal.

 Requirements
 ============
 The tool is written for a Unix operating system.
 For it to work, a number of command line tools and Python packages are needed.
 The command line programs you need are contained in the libraries NCO, netCDF and CDO:
 *ncrcat, ncks, ncap2, ncatted (all from NCO), nccopy (from netCDF)* and *cdo*